Students who are admitted to the PA pre-master programme. Students in the MPS pre-master need to take Bestuurskundig Onderzoek (Nederlandstalig);

 critically assess the methodological underpinnings of a social scientific research project; and

 On the right side of programme front page of the Prospectus you will find links to the website, timetables and uSis.

 Mode of instruction

-Partial grades are only valid in the current academic year; partial grades will not remain valid after the exam and the resit of the course.
+Partial grades will not remain valid after the exam and the resit of the course.